 2. Improved Workflow Management

 Different bugs have different levels of impact.
 A minor UI glitch may not be as critical as a security vulnerability or a crash-inducing bug.
 Jira allows you to create custom priority levels and labels (e.g., Critical, High, Medium, Low) and easily fold those into sprint planning or release cycles.
 This helps teams focus on high-impact issues first, ensuring a smooth and efficient workflow.
+Jira supports the entire team's workflow from bug identification to resolution, making it especially valuable for agile projects where quick prioritization and transparency are essential.

 3. Effective Bug Assignment